We’re reader-supported; we may earn a commission from links in this article.

 11. How Do You Paint A Metal Bird Feeder?

-Metal bird feeders should be sprayed-on using non-toxic oil-based, acrylic, or latex paint.
-However, metal bird feeders need to be first wiped down with a rag to remove its residue and dirt, then primed with a surface primer, before being spray-painted with paint and allowed to dry.
+Metal bird feeders should be sprayed on using non-toxic oil-based, acrylic, or latex paint.
+However, metal bird feeders must first be wiped down with a rag to remove their residue and dirt, then primed with a surface primer before being spray-painted with paint and allowed to dry.

 Here’s a quick video to show how to spray-paint on metal.
 This will be similar to spray-painting a metal bird feeder:

-One thing to keep in mind is that you may have to spray an extra sealer over the paint to prevent paint from falling out and getting ingested by birds.
+Remember that you may have to spray an extra sealer over the paint to prevent it from falling out and getting ingested by birds.

-Thanks for reading and I wish you all the best.
-Happy birding!
+Thanks for reading, and I wish you all the best.